Employment Statistics: Professional Programs

 Note: The above numbers include all graduates in each cohort regardless of their post-graduation paths.

-For the employment information on other Johnson MBA programs (in Ithaca), please refer to the Johnson School CMC.
+For the employment information on other Johnson MBA programs (in Ithaca), please refer to the Johnson Career Management site.